Skip to main content

 4. Add metadata and create a README

-Title (required) A short descriptive title that will help users understand what the dataset contains.
+Title (required) Add a short descriptive title that will help users understand what the dataset contains.
+Titles may not exceed 255 characters.

 Author Information (required) You can add multiple dataset authors, and you must have at least one author.
 Fill out all required fields for each author including: First Name, Last Name, Affiliation, and E-mail.